cnshsliu/smp.nvim/README.md

 ## Latest Update:

+😀😀😀 __Excited to let you know another new feature: "Edit back in Neovim", the scenario is: 1. edit one markdown FILE_A, 2. preview FILE_A.
+3. in previewing browser, navigate to another markdown FILE_B,  4. click on "Edit in Neovim", 5, the FILE_B markdown is opend in Neovim. exremely improve my markdown editing experience, give it a try by yourself__

 😀😀😀 [TOC](#toc-support) 1. genrated TOC right in MD; 2. include TOC with {toc}

 😀😀😀 [Command Panel](#command-panel) with `:Smp<cr>`